zipfian/self-study-resources/DSI_Self_Assessment.md

 # More Advanced Python Challenges

 Practice, practice, practice: we encourage you to work through these challenges.
+If you get stuck, a great tool for visually debugging your code is the [Python Tutor](http://pythontutor.com/visualize.html#mode=edit).
+Simply paste your code, click the `Visualize Execution` button, and step through your code line by line by repeatedly clicking the `Forward>` button.

 ## Challenge 1